 Rio Tinto Iceland's policy sets out that the Company resolves to be a leader in all areas of its operations, to strive for continual improvement and to act in harmony with the environment and society at all times.

-The Company has set a goal of carbon-neutrality by 2040.
-Rio Tinto's Communities and Social Performance standard is available on our parent company's website, riotinto.com, and frames the requirements the Company sets and works towards as regards social responsibility.
-Rio Tinto's Business Integrity standard addresses in detail the ethical standards to which the Company adheres and is available on riotinto.com.
+Rio Tinto's Communities and Social Performance standard is available on our parent company's website, riotinto.com and frames the requirements the Company sets and works towards as regards social responsibility.